Krishna8483/Pinecone_GenAI/README.md

 Retrieval-Augmented Generation (RAG) Model for QA Bot application.

 Implemented a QA bot using a Retrieval-Augmented Generation (RAG) model.
-Used Cohere embedding model for efficient embedding generation.
+Used Cohere, Pincone embedding model for efficient embedding generation.
 Used Pinecone DB for efficient document embedding storage and retrieval.
-Integrated a generative model using Ollama/Llama3 as GPT model.
+Integrated a generative model using Ollama/Llama3 as LLMs.

 ## Deployment